Punch Me Up to the Gods: Reception

-Punch Me Up to the Gods was well-received, including starred reviews from Kirkus Reviews, Library Journal, and Publishers Weekly.
+Punch Me Up to the Gods received starred reviews from Kirkus Reviews, Library Journal, and Publishers Weekly.
 Library Journal's Siobhan Egan called it a "compelling memoir bursting at the seams with raw power," and Kirkus Reviews referred to it as "a stellar debut memoir."
 Publishers Weekly explained, "There are no easy victims or villains in Broome's painful, urgent telling—his testimony rings out as a searing critique of soul-crushing systems and stereotypes."

 The Chicago Review of Books's Dana Dunham called the memoir "visceral," explaining, "Broome's stories may take us many places, but they reliably return us to his body. ...
 Broome writes about his body in a way that you will feel in your own."

 Writing for the Porter House Review, Tess Coody-Anders noted that Punch Me Up to the Gods "reads as a series of essays in which voice, time, and even point of view shift in service of evocative, unflinching storytelling."

 The memoir also received positive reviews from The New York Times Book Review and the Pittsburgh Post-Gazette.

 Kirkus Reviews, Library Journal, and Publishers Weekly named Punch Me Up to the Gods named one of the best nonfiction books of 2021.
 The New York Times included the book on its list of the "100 Notable Books of 2021."